facebook

-What is Lighting Color Temperature?
+What is Light Color Temperature?

 May 22, 2020

-Color Temperature Definition
+Defining Light Color Temperature

-For this discussion, temperature is not about heat.
+Light color temperature is not about heat.
 That may seem confusing — until you think about the way interior designers talk about colors.
 They say things like, “The brown tones in the woodwork really warm up the space,” and “the cool gray tiles make the kitchen feel fresh.”

 They’re not talking about literally changing the ambient temperature in the room.
 They’re referring to the idea that some colors remind us of warmth, like red and yellow, while others remind us of coolness, like blue and green.

-Color temperature, by definition, is an assessment of how far a light skews toward a warmer or cooler visual effect.
+Light color temperature, by definition, is an assessment of how far a light skews toward a warmer or cooler visual effect.
 In other words, lighting color temperature measures how much red (on the warm end) or blue (on the cool end) is present in a non-colored source of light.
 These measurements are expressed in units called kelvins, denoted by an upper-case letter K.

-The Science Behind Lighting Color Temperature: Kelvin Scale Explained
+The Science Behind Measuring Light Color Temperature

 Kelvin Color Temperature Scale